ayushi7rawat/Blogs-Backup/ckfjb0cft03hdnws1696pctui.md

 1. Flask support Visual Debug whereas Django do not support for Visual Debug.

-2. Flask is a Python web framework built for rapid development whereas Django is a Python web framework built for easy and simple projects.
+2. Flask is a Python web framework built for rapid development whereas Django is a Python web framework built to make projects easy and simple.

 3. Flask allows you to use multiple types of databases whereas Django doesn't offer multiple types of databases.